RenlyWu/china-scientific-leadership/README.md

 ## Overview
 This repository provides code and notebooks to reproduce figures and supplementary analyses for a study of **China–US scientific leadership and parity**.
 We quantify leadership through author-level roles and related indicators, and examine temporal and field-level patterns as well as budgetary and international student contexts.

 The workflow is notebook-centric for transparency and replicability.
 Each notebook contains a structured header describing **Purpose, Inputs, Outputs**, and **Notes**.
-A lightweight driver script (`run_all.py`) can execute a selected subset of notebooks in sequence.
+A lightweight driver script (`run_all.py`) can execute the Python notebooks in sequence.

 ---